-This Sausage and Pomegranate Stuffed Butternut Squash is the perfect healthy whole-meal for your Fall table.
+This Sausage Stuffed Butternut Squash is the perfect healthy whole meal for your Fall table.
 Complete with spicy Italian sausage, healthy butternut squash, bright pomegranate seeds, and a savory lemon rosemary sauce, you will want to put this dish on repeat.

-- 1 tablespoon grass-fed butter, ghee, or avocado oil
+- 1 tablespoon of grass-fed butter ghee, or avocado oil

-- 2 pounds hot or mild Italian sausage (add an extra pound if you'd like more than .25 # of protein per serving)
+- 2 pounds of hot or mild Italian sausage

 - 2 small-medium sized butternut squash, sliced in half lengthwise and deseeded

 - 1/2 teaspoon of fine sea salt

 - 1 large pomegranate, deseeded (about 1 cup)

 - 2 tablespoons of chopped fresh Italian parsley

 - 2 tablespoons of fresh lemon juice (about 1 lemon)

 - 1 tablespoon of fresh finely chopped rosemary